Horse: Sleep patterns

 Horses are able to sleep both standing up and lying down.
 In an adaptation from life in the wild, horses are able to enter light sleep by using a "stay apparatus" in their legs, allowing them to doze without collapsing.
 Horses sleep better when in groups because some animals will sleep while others stand guard to watch for predators.
-A horse kept alone will not sleep well because its instincts are to keep a constant eye out for danger.
+A horse kept alone will not sleep well because its instinct is to keep a constant eye out for danger.

 Unlike humans, horses do not sleep in a solid, unbroken period of time, but take many short periods of rest.
 Horses spend four to fifteen hours a day in standing rest, and from a few minutes to several hours lying down.
 Total sleep time in a 24-hour period may range from several minutes to a couple of hours, mostly in short intervals of about 15 minutes each.
 The average sleep time of a domestic horse is said to be 2.9 hours per day.

 Horses must lie down to reach REM sleep.
 They only have to lie down for an hour or two every few days to meet their minimum REM sleep requirements.
-However, if a horse is never allowed to lie down, after several days it will become sleep-deprived, and in rare cases may suddenly collapse as it involuntarily slips into REM sleep while still standing.
+However, if a horse is never allowed to lie down, after several days it will become sleep-deprived, and in rare cases may suddenly collapse because it slips, involuntarily, into REM sleep while still standing.
 This condition differs from narcolepsy, although horses may also suffer from that disorder.